MohammedJebril/ArvatoCapstone/README.md

 2.Libraries Required:

-	The code was written in python 3 and requires the following packages: numpy, pandas, matplotlib, seaborn, pickle, time, sklearn collections, and operator.
+	The code was written in python 3 and requires the following packages:
+	NumPy, pandas, Sklearn / scikit-learn, Matplotlib (for data visualization), Seaborn (for data visualization).

 3.Summary of Results: